An energy-stable parametric finite element method for the Willmore flow in three dimensions: Conclusions

 \section{Conclusions}

 By introducing a novel identity for the normal velocity vector and an evolution equation of the mean curvature, we proposed a new consistent variational formulation for the Willmore flow of surfaces in three dimensions (3D).
-On the basis of the new formulation, we obtained its full discretization by applying PFEM and proved the unconditional energy dissipation of the resulted ES-PFEM.
-This framework was then extended to other curvature-dependent geometric gradient flows successfully, and thus provided a comprehensive insight for the design of ES-PFEM for general gradient flows.
-The tangential velocity control method was employed to enhance the mesh quality and robustness of the method by coupling the tangential velocity equations, while maintaining favorable energy dissipation properties.
-Moreover, it should be mentioned that how to introduce appropriate tangential motion for long time simulations and maintaining energy stability in the dynamics remains an interesting and very challenging problem.
+On the basis of the new formulation, we obtained its full discretization by applying PFEM and proved the unconditional energy dissipation of the resulting ES-PFEM.
+This framework was then extended to other curvature-dependent geometric gradient flows successfully, thus providing a comprehensive insight for the design of ES-PFEM for general gradient flows.
+The tangential motion control method was employed to enhance the mesh quality and robustness of the method by coupling the tangential velocity equations while maintaining favorable energy dissipation properties.
+Moreover, it should be mentioned how to introduce appropriate tangential motion for long time simulations and maintaining energy stability in the dynamics remains an interesting problem.
 In future work, we intend to extend our ES-PFEM to Helfrich flow and other related geometric flows.

-\textbf{Acknowledgment.} This work was partially supported by the Ministry of Education of Singapore under its AcRF Tier 2 funding MOE-T2EP20122-0002 (A-8000962-00-00).
+\textbf{Acknowledgment.} This work was partially supported by the Ministry of Education of Singapore under its AcRF Tier 1 funding A-8003584-00-00.
 The work of Yifei Li is funded by the Alexander von Humboldt Foundation.